 Delphi is available in English, French, German and Japanese.
 The installer lets you choose any combination of languages and it's easy to switch between languages in the IDE.

-Update Subscription can be purchased at the time you purchase your Delphi product or upgrade.
+The first year of Update Subscription is included at the time you purchase your Delphi product or upgrade.
 The Update Subscription agreement gives you a year of upgrades (including major and minor upgrades) and a specified number of support incidents.
-See the Support dropdown menu item of our web site for additional information.
+See the Update Subscription page for more detail.

-Updates and additional software for Delphi users are available on the registered users download page at http://cc.embarcadero.com/reg/delphi.
-More major new feature upgrades are available only to users with current Maintenance agreements.
-Notifications for those upgrades are delivered via email and the upgrades can be downloaded via the Maintenance Portal web site by following the instructions in the email.
+Updates and additional software for Delphi users are available on the Registered Products Portal.
+Notifications for those upgrades are delivered via email and the upgrades can be downloaded via the Customer Portal web site by following the instructions in the email.

 Delphi is available with multiple licensing options including: